jeremyagray/pccc/README.rst

 #.
 Integrate ``argparse`` help into documentation. (done: 0.3.3)
 #.
 Insert license information into all source files. (done: 0.3.3)
+#.
+Complete upload and build for setuptools/pip and poetry. (done:
+   0.3.3; poetry is configured but not used)

 Installation
 ~~~~~~~~~~~~